tomysshadow/M4Revolution/README.md

 ### Toggle Sound Fading

 Upon navigating, the game inserts an intentional half a second delay to crossfade sounds from one place to another.
 You may toggle the sound fading on or off.
-When the sound fading is off, the sounds will cut instantly to their volume at the new location instead of fading, allowing faster navigation.
+When the sound fading is off, the sounds will cut instantly to their volume at the new location instead of fading, allowing for faster navigation.
 The default is on.

 If sound fading is on, it will be turned off, and vice-versa.
 The tool will then report whether sound fading has been toggled on or off.